RockefellerArchiveCenter/scripts/archivesspace/README.md

 Save `asExport-associatedMets.py`, `asExport-ead.py`, `asExport-mets.py`, and `asPublish.py` to your Python installation directory.

+##Usage
+In the console or terminal, navigate to the directory containing the script you want and execute the script.
+*   On Windows this will be `asExport-ead.py`
+*   On Mac or Linux systems you can simply type `./asExport-ead.py`

 ##asExport-ead.py
 Creates EAD files from resource records.
 Export can be scoped to specific records by using an optional argument to match against the resource ID.
 (Python)